stwunsch/vim_config/README.md

 My vim config.
 The idea is to put the config file somewhere with a repo (mainly for backup purposes) and link this file from ~/.vimrc by a symbolic link.
 Use 'ln -s /home/<...>/vim_config/vimrc /home/<user>/.vimrc'.

-Pathogen plugin manager is integrated.
+Vundle plugin manager is integrated.
 So don't miss to install Vundle for VIM plugin managing!

 I recommend the terminal emulator 'terminator'.